AidenJWang/AidenJWang/README.md

-### Hi there 👋
+### Hi there 👋 I am an aspiring computer engineer attending Virginia Tech.
+I seek to further my education and ultimately contribute to the constant innovation in this field as a career.
-- Undergraduate Computer Engineer @ Virginia Tech
+- Undergraduate Computer Engineer @ Virginia Tech 2026
-- Class of 2026
+- Email: waiden@vt.edu

 <!--
 **AidenJWang/AidenJWang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.